Kong/docs.konghq.com/app/_src/gateway/install/linux/ubuntu.md

 [Apache 2.0 license](https://github.com/Kong/kong/blob/master/LICENSE).

 {:.note}
-> This page will install {{ site.base_gateway }} in traditional mode, where it acts as both the Control Plane and Data Plane.
+> This page will install {{ site.base_gateway }} in traditional mode, where it acts as both the control plane and data plane.
 Running in this mode may have a small performance impact.
 > &nbsp;
 >
 > &nbsp;
 >
-> We recommend using [Konnect](https://konghq.com/products/kong-konnect/register?utm_medium=referral&utm_source=docs&utm_campaign=install-ubuntu) as your Control Plane to allow your Data Plane to run at maximum performance and decrease your deployment complexity
+> We recommend using [{{site.konnect_short_name}}](https://konghq.com/products/kong-konnect/register?utm_medium=referral&utm_source=docs&utm_campaign=install-ubuntu) as your control plane to allow your data plane to run at maximum performance and decrease your deployment complexity

 ## Prerequisites